IsaacAmorteg/TestWebsite/README.md

 # TestWebsite
-This is my test website where I practice what I'm learning about HTML, CSS and JavaScript.
+This is my repo where I practice what I'm learning about HTML, CSS and JavaScript.